 Checkbook launched health plan comparison tools for state exchanges.

 Work began on HealthPlanRatings.org, a health plan comparison tool that assists consumers shopping for health insurance on exchanges developed under the Affordable Care Act.
-Checkbook provides comparison tools for DC, New Jersey, New Mexico, Oregon, Pennsylvania, Rhode Island, and Vermont.
+Checkbook provides comparison tools for DC, Maine, Oregon, Rhode Island, and Vermont.

 Checkbook won The Robert Wood Johnson Foundation Plan Choice Challenge.